-I have a client that has been using Agile for the last 3 years.
-Let me restate that, this client has been using A.I.N.O. for the last 3 years.
-I am working with him to implement Scrum.
-With him and his team I have to refer to this as implementing a "more disciplined Scrum" because unfortunately, everyone believes they were already doing Scrum.
+I have a client that has been using Agile and the Scrum Framework for the last 3 years.
+Let me restate that, this client has been using A.I.N.O.
+(Agile in name only) for the last 3 years.
+I am working with him to implement Scrum and eventually embrace a full Agile Transformation.
+With him and his team I have to refer to this as implementing a "more disciplined Scrum" because unfortunately, everyone believes they are already using Scrum.

 Putting aside the ignorance of Scrum for a moment, I am astounded at the idea that making one person accountable carries only the negative side - who to blame and punish if things go wrong.
 There is no corresponding statement about "single soul to bless" or "single bank account to shower with financial rewards".
 We don't care about who to thank as much as who to spank, or who to stroke over who to choke.